 - Add the apple mixture (minus the vanilla pod) to your pie dish.

 - Take two plastic carrier bags and place one inside the other.
-Place the rest of the flour, oats, ground almonds and half of the sugar topping inside.
+Add the rest of the flour, oats, ground almonds and half of the sugar topping.

 - Slightly warm the butter so that it is soft but not melted and add that to the mixture in the bag.
 Use your fingers and rub the mixture all together until you have thick crumbly bits.